 Not only is having a Bengal on the counter while you are cooking unsanitary, it could also be dangerous.
 Many cats have been burned by a hot stove or hot steam and been cut by sharp knives.

-Having a water bottle handy and giving your Bengal a spraying is also effective.
-Another method is orange peel.
+Having a water bottle handy and giving your Bengal a spraying is not recommended and not really effective.
+A better method is orange peel.
 Most cats hate the smell of citrus and I usually eat an orange a day.
 So I put the fresh orange peels everywhere I don’t want my Bengal to go.

 It may take some time, but eventually your Bengal will learn that certain areas bring unpleasant consequences and will avoid them.
 Each Bengal is unique and will respond differently to these methods.
 For example, each cat must be dealt with individually to see what works.